trixing/kaco-http/README.md

 Unfortunately the other URLs didn't quite work but expected some parameters.

+As I'm really lazy at reading code, I decided it would be more fun to set up a fake inverter proxy.

 ## Fake inverter

-Instead of firing up wireshark (the inverter is actually on a different network a few 100 kms away), I decided to use flask to build a fake inverter interface (see `fake_inverter.py`).
+I decided to use flask to build a fake inverter interface (see `fake_inverter.py`).

 First step was to add a `/getdev.cgi` response.
-Firing up the App on the phone, indeed found the fake inverter.
+Running the KACO NX App on the phone, indeed found the fake inverter (the "scanning" seems to just do a probe of port 8484 of all local devices on the network.
 Next thing the app requests is

 ```
 /wlanget.cgi?info=2